St. Charles Hotel, New Orleans

-The St. Charles Hotel was a hotel on St. Charles Avenue in New Orleans, Louisiana, situated across the street from the St. Charles Museum.
-One of the first of the great hotels of the United States, the original Grecian palace-style building, opened in 1837, has been described by author Richard Campanella as "one of the most splendid structures in the nation and a landmark of the New Orleans skyline".
+The St. Charles Hotel was a hotel on St. Charles Avenue in New Orleans, Louisiana.
+One of the first of the great hotels of the United States, the original Grecian palace-style building, opened in 1837 and originally designed by James Dakin and James Gallier, has been described by author Richard Campanella as "one of the most splendid structures in the nation and a landmark of the New Orleans skyline".
 It was some time before it found a rival in the Astor House, of New York City.
 It was said that the hotel's Parlor P had probably witnessed more important political events than any room or any building in the country, outside of the Capitol at Washington, D.C.
 During the Civil War, Union General Benjamin Butler seized the hotel to use for his headquarters after the city surrendered.
 The third incarnation of the hotel was finally demolished in 1974.

 First building

-The original St. Charles Hotel was one of the first large buildings erected above Canal street.
-It had an immense dome and Corinthian portico.
-It had a Grecian front, capped by a tall, white cupola, second only in size to the dome of the Capitol at Washington.
+The old St. Charles or Exchange Hotel, as it was generally called, was commenced in the summer of 1835.
+It cost US$600,000 to build, in addition to the $100,000 paid for the ground, and was one of the first large buildings erected above Canal street.
+It had a neoclassical front, capped by a tall, white cupola, second in size to only the dome of the Capitol at Washington.

-The old St. Charles or Exchange Hotel, as it was generally called, was commenced in the summer of 1835, costing US$600,000 to build, in addition to the $100,000 paid for the ground.
-The St. Charles street car consisted of a projecting portico of six Corinthian columns, from which a flight of marble steps led to the hotel.
+Center with the cupola was a projecting portico of six Corinthian columns, from which a flight of marble steps led to the hotel.
 The bar-room in the basement was octagonal in shape, 70 feet in diameter and 20 feet high, having an exterior circle of Ionic columns.
 The architecture of this room was Ionic, and that of the saloon immediately over the ball room which was 18 feet high, Corinthian.
 From the street, a flight of marble steps led to the lower saloon, at the summit of which was a handsome marble statue of Washington.
 From the saloon a grand spiral staircase continues up to the dome, with a gallery stretching around it on each of the upper stories.
 The dome was 46 feet in diameter, surmounting an octagon building elevated upon an order of fluted columns.
 Above the dome was an elegant Corinthian turret.
 A circular room under the dome on the floor of which the spiral staircase terminated possessed a beautiful gallery, 11 feet wide, from which the whole city could be seen, at a height of 185 feet.

 The hotel opened in 1837 and was destroyed by fire on January 18, 1851.

+One history of New Orleans described slave sales at the St. Charles: "These sales were held in the famous barroom of the hotel, a semi-circular room on the ground floor, with huge brick columns supporting the vast structure above.
+There were two auction blocks, one at each end of the bar, this one for male slaves, that one for females.
+Sometimes there were only a few negroes to be disposed of; sometimes there were a great many."